klzgrad/naiveproxy/README.md

 ## Server setup

-The following describes the [naïve fork of Caddy](https://github.com/klzgrad/forwardproxy) setup.
+The following describes the naïve fork of forwardproxy setup.

 Build:
 ```sh